-FYI: the following blog post discusses mature subject matter.
+FYI: The following blog post discusses mature subject matter.

-In working with a patient recently, it has come to my attention that the interwebs are lacking good information (or any info for that matter) for the partner of a female pelvic pain sufferer.
-Now there were some things that I could find, but they were either discussions in a scholarly journal or a recent blog post I found that didn't much like men by the way it was written.
+In working with a patient recently, it has come to my attention that the internet is lacking good information (or any info for that matter) for the partner of a female pelvic pain sufferer.
+Now there were some things that I could find, but they were either discussions in a scholarly journal or a recent blog post I found that didn’t much like men by the way it was written.

 So here is probably the longest blog post ever here.

 Read on if you would like to see what a pelvic physio would suggest to a partner of a female pelvic pain sufferer.
 I post this here, in hopes that it can help many other women and give them something to discuss with their partners if they are experiencing pain with sex.
 If you have pelvic pain, I would suggest you work with a pelvic physical therapist as well as consult with a talk therapist or psychologist who specializes in sex therapy such as Taylor Pierce LFMT or Karlaina Brooke, Psy.D. who gave great expert input in the making of this letter.

 Both of these women have practices here in the Portland/Vancouver area, but we are all in contact with colleagues throughout the country and can likely help direct you to professionals in your area if you are not local to us.

 You are reading this letter most likely because your significant other is being treated for pelvic floor pain.
 You are a key part of the solution and very much a part of her story with this.
 She will not be able to completely resolve these issues in a vacuum, without your involvement.
 So this letter is to bring you into the healing team if you will.
 Thank you for your love and support of your partner.